 □ (B) ... when point W goes up, point Y goes down, and vice versa.

 Do you know the answer to that question?
 I sure don’t.
-The answer very much depends on whether point B is the fulcrum or point D is the fulcrum.
+The answer very much depends on whether point X is the fulcrum or point Z is the fulcrum.

 You can make an unforgettable classroom demonstration using a meter stick or suchlike.
 Attach a bit of tape to point Y to focus attention there.
 Then choose a pivot-point (X or Z), wiggle point W, and observe what happens to point Y.

 This is an example of what we call an ill-posed problem.
+More specifically, it is underspecified.
 For a more general discussion of ill-posed problems and how to deal with them, see reference 7.

 Returning to the gas laws, we see the crucial importance of keeping track of which variables are being held constant.
 In particular, P1 V1 = P2 V2 is not by itself law of nature, and by the same token P1 V1(γ) = P2 V2(γ) is not by itself law of nature.
 The former is valid within the isothermal scenario (section 1.2), while the latter is valid within the isentropic scenario (section 1.3).
 It would be the most foolish of fallacies to take something that is true only within a particular scenario and pretend it was true more generally.